-Five-rights - medication; Medication administration - hospital; Medical errors - medication
+Five-rights - medication; Medication administration - hospital; Medical errors - medication; Patient safety - medication safety

 Medication safety means you get the right medicine, the right dose, at the right times.
 During your hospital stay, your health care team needs to follow many steps to make sure this happens.
 You can also help ensure that you get the right medicines the right way.

 All hospitals have a process in place to make sure you get the right medicines.
 A mistake could cause a problem for you.
 The process is as follows:

 - Your doctor writes an order in your medical record for your medicine.
 This prescription goes to the hospital pharmacy.

 - The hospital pharmacist reads and fills the prescription.
 The medicine is labeled with the type of medicine and your name, and then sent to your nurse.

 - Your nurse reads the prescription label and gives you the medicine.
 This is called administering the medicine.

 - Your nurse and the rest of your health care team monitor (watch) you to see how you respond to the medicine.
 They watch to make sure the medicine is working.
 They also look for side effects the medicine could cause.

 Your doctor can tell your nurse to write down a prescription for you.
 Then your nurse can send the prescription to the pharmacy.
 This is called a verbal order.
 Your nurse should repeat the prescription back to your doctor to make sure it is right before sending it to the pharmacy.

 Your doctor, nurse, and pharmacist will check to make sure any new medicines you receive do not cause a bad reaction with other medicines you are already taking.

-The 5 rights of medicine is a checklist nurses use to make sure you get the right medicine.
-The 5 rights are as follows:
+The Rights of Medication Administration is a checklist nurses use to make sure you get the right medicine.
+The rights are as follows: